tallforasmurf/CHIP8IDE/readme.md

 ### Type checking

 All modules use Python type annotation to document function arguments and results.
-TODO: is this being automatically checked?
+It might even be automatically checked...

 ### Unit tests

 Some modules have an "if name is main" section that executes basic sanity tests against the module code.
 I did not use pytest or nose or any other unit test framework.
 The unit tests are just hacked in.
+So sue me.

 ## >>>CURRENT STATUS<<<